padrinobook/padrinobook/01-introduction.md

 We will go through each part:

-- `padrino generate` - tells Padrino to perform the generator with the specified options.
-The generate options can be used to create other *components* for your app like a mailing system or a nice admin panel to manage your database entries.
-A shortcut for generate is `g`
+- `padrino generate`: Tells Padrino to perform the generator with the specified options.
+The generate options can be used to create other **components** for your app like a **mailing system** or an **admin panel** to manage your database entries.
+We will handle these things in a further chapter.
+A shortcut for generate is `g` which we will use in all following examples.
-- `project` - tells Padrino to generate a new app.
+- `project`: Tells Padrino to generate a new app.
-- `hello-world` - the name of the new app and this is also the folder name.
+- `hello-world`: The name of the new app and this is also the folder name.

 The console output should looks like the following: